ftramer/Handcrafted-DP/README.md

 normalization step and of the DP-SGD algorithm.
-Specifically, we first compute the Rényi-DP budget for the normalization step, and then compute the `noise_multiplier` of the DP-SGD algorithm so that the total privacy budget is used after `T` epochs:
+Specifically, we first compute the Rényi-DP budget for the normalization step, and then compute the `noise_multiplier` of the DP-SGD algorithm so that the total privacy budget is used after a fixed number of epochs:
 ```python
 from dp_utils import get_renyi_divergence, get_noise_mul
 rdp = 2 * get_renyi_divergence(1, bn_noise_multiplier)